[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 Conclusion

-In this day and age, companies cannot afford to focus solely on the bottom line anymore.
+In this day and age, companies cannot afford to focus solely on the bottom line anymore; an ethics document is essential for guiding ethical business practices.
 The ethical aspects of doing business are becoming just as important as the financial ones, and a well-thought-out code of ethics is emerging as a necessary prerequisite for success.

 Frequently Asked Questions